Diamonds of the Night: Production

 In 1942, at age 15, Arnošt Lustig, a Czech Jew, was sent to the Theresienstadt concentration camp.
 He was later transferred to Auschwitz and Buchenwald.
 In 1945, he and another young man escaped from a train carrying them to Dachau when it was attacked by an American aircraft.
 The story "Darkness Casts No Shadow" (Tma nemá stín) from his book Diamonds of the Night (Démanty noci), a collection of short stories published in 1958, was inspired by this incident, and four years later the story was adapted into the film Diamonds of the Night.
 Lustig's obituary in The New York Times summarized "Darkness Casts No Shadow" as being about "two young men fleeing from a train and hiding in the woods.
 After stealing bread from a farm, they are caught by a local militia and are about to be executed when the militiamen simply laugh and walk away."

 Němec's influences for the film include the early films of Luis Buñuel, Robert Bresson's A Man Escaped (1956), the films of Alain Resnais, and the writing of William Faulkner.
 Antonín Kumbera, a Roma railway worker, was cast after Němec saw him in Evald Schorm's short documentary Railwaymen (Železničáři) (1963).
 The other lead actor, Ladislav Jánský, was a photographer and occasional actor.

 In the middle of production on the film, cinematographer Jaroslav Kučera left to accept an award at a film festival in South America.
 The rest of the film was shot by Miroslav Ondříček.
 The opening tracking shot, for which both men were present, was the longest in the Czechoslovak cinema's history and cost a third of the film's budget.

 Reception

-On review aggregation website Rotten Tomatoes, Diamonds of the Night has an approval rating of 90%, with Eric Hynes of Time Out writing: "Němec’s technique is as emotionally intuitive as it is masterful, purposefully scrambling past and present, handheld realism (a breathless opening tracking shot) and Buñuellian surrealism (fever-dreamed ants colonizing Jánský’s angelic face).
+Eric Hynes of Time Out wrote: "Němec’s technique is as emotionally intuitive as it is masterful, purposefully scrambling past and present, handheld realism (a breathless opening tracking shot) and Buñuellian surrealism (fever-dreamed ants colonizing Jánský’s angelic face).
 It’s a torrent of life—and cinema—in the face of death."

 At the time of its U.S. release in March 1968, New York Times critic Renata Adler wrote that the film is "all quite depressing and real," but "it doesn't really work."
 She asserted that when misery is transplanted intact to the screen, "one loses interest.
 It looks unreal."